Contact Us

 Which Level is My Athlete?

 Level I is for “Beginners” who have never rowed crew before!
 Don’t worry, we will teach you everything you need to know.
 We also recommend rising 6th graders who have done only 1 school year session or 1 week of summer camp to participate in the Level I camp again.
-Level II “Advanced” athletes are everyone else - athletes who have done at least 1 week of Learn to Row camp and/or a school year .
+Level II “Advanced” athletes are everyone else - athletes who have done at least 1 week of Learn to Row camp and/or a school year session.

 Times: